-Figure 1.
-Departmental field staff containing and burning a carcass infected with Bacillus anthracis (2007 outbreak)
+Figure 1 shows departmental field staff containing and burning a carcass infected with Bacillus anthracis (2007 outbreak).

 A screening test for anthrax in the field for cattle and sheep carcasses can be carried out using a hand held immunochromatographic test (ICT).
 The ICT must be used before a post-mortem is completed or the carcass is moved and can only be used by those who are accredited by Agriculture Victoria.

 If you complete an anthrax investigation using an ICT, please notify your local District Veterinary Officer (DVO).
 If you cannot reach the DVO, ring the Emergency Animal Disease Watch Hotline on 1800 675 888.

 Agriculture Victoria will pay a private veterinarian $200 (GST-exclusive) to conduct a basic anthrax exclusion (perform an ICT and report the results to their local DVO).